Slevinski/slevinski.github.io/series/university-of-iowa/entries/pi-or-lab-base/essay.md

 The PI is being asked to provide:

-- a PI or lab base
+- a PI, lab, or unit relationship
 - academic affiliation and credibility
 - a real university base for future work